annaesvensson/yellow-update/README.md

 `[yellow about]` for installed extensions
 `[yellow release]` for installed product release
 `[yellow log]` for latest entries in log file `system/extensions/yellow-website.log`

-## How to update a website

-The first option is to update your website in a [web browser](https://github.com/annaesvensson/yellow-edit).
-Log in with your user account.
-Go to the settings and check for updates.
-Your website will show if updates are available.
-You need to have update rights to update a website.
-All user accounts are stored in file `system/extensions/yellow-user.ini`.

-The second option is to update your website at the [command line](https://github.com/annaesvensson/yellow-core).
-Open a terminal window.
-Go to your installation folder, where the file `yellow.php` is.
-Type `php yellow.php update`.
-This will show if updates are available.
-To update your website type `php yellow.php update all`.
-You can optionally add the name of an extension.

-If files are deleted you can find them in the `system/trash` folder.

 ## Examples